 Besides, the company has led various campaigns and promotional activities to raise awareness on guide dogs and the blind, which brought a meaningful change in laws.
 As the Act on Welfare of People with Disabilities was revised to guarantee public access and boarding right of guide dogs, guide dog trainers and walkers have been granted a greater access to public facilities with guide dogs.

 What is “Guide Dog for the Blind”?

-Guide dogs are assistance dogs trained to lead blind and visually impaired people around obstacles and help them navigate safely.
-The dogs accompany the blind anytime anywhere making it easier to get around, which gives them confidence and security in going about day-to-day life.
+Guide dogs are assistance dogs trained to lead the blind and visually impaired people around obstacles and help them navigate safely.
+The dogs accompany the blind anytime anywhere making it easier to get around, which gives them confidence and security in going about day-to-day lives.